Date Last Updated: 22nd June 2020

 Ghajn Tuffieha Malta is also very popular with families as there is ample sand for children to play with.
 Although not as popular as Golden Bay due to access, as there are around a two hundred (200) steps leading down to the bay.
 Climbing back up can be tiring for those not in the habit of engaging in physical exertion, and it would be advisable to avoid the long climb in the afternoon heat.

-The sea depth is similar to that of Golden Bay.
-Initially it is low but then quickly gets deeper.
+The sea depth is similar to that of Golden Bay and Gnejna Bay.
+There are swimming zones that give you an indication where it is safe to swim.
+Initially, it is low but then quickly gets deeper.
 The sandy beach area is expansive and there is plenty of space where one can enjoy a game of frisbee.

 Getting here is quite simple but parking can sometimes be a little difficult.
 Although there is a parking area, it is quite small and sometimes you will have to find parking in the main road.
 Coming by bus is also quite easy.
 (More on getting here below)